kimutai-codes/blog/posts/notes-on-ernest-wamboyes-talk-on-sexual-purity.md

 He started where I never expected this topic to start.He started by reading **Mark 1:11(NIV)**: *And a voice came from heaven: “You are my Son, whom I love; with you I am well pleased.”* I almost asked if I was in the right hall😂😂

-He then taught us that this scripture contains all we need to live a life where we are full of confidence and self esteem.A life which it will be hard to fall into sexual immorality, drug abuse, worthless friendships and many more things youth go through.Our focus however, was sexual purity.He started with the psychological
+He then taught us that this scripture contains all we need to live a life where we are full of confidence and self esteem.A life which it will be hard to fall into sexual immorality, drug abuse, worthless friendships and many more things youth go through.Our focus however, was sexual purity.He started with the psychological reasons why many even Christians still struggle with sexual sin.

 In this scripture, God the Father shows **acceptance** to Jesus when he tells him **"You are my Son"**.He **affirms** him by telling saying **"whom I love"** and **appreciates** him when he says **"With whom I am well pleased"**.I don't know if you are blown away by this exposition of the word as I was.Even to this day I still am.Wow🔥🔥